 - An Unaffiliated voter must choose which party’s ballot they will vote in a Primary Election.
 Once the chosen ballot is cast they cannot vote another party’s ballot in addition to the first one, or invalidate the first ballot in order to vote another party’s ballot.

-- If an Unaffiliated voter chose to vote a particular party’s ballot in a Primary Election, if there is a Second Primary Election, they must vote that same party’s ballot in that Election.
+- If an Unaffiliated voter chose to vote a particular party’s ballot in a Primary Election, there is a Second Primary Election in which they are also eligible to vote in, and they choose to vote in said Second Primary Election, they must vote that same party’s ballot in that Election.
 This also means that if a Second Primary Election occurs just for contests of one party and an Unaffiliated voter has already chosen to vote the opposite party’s ballot, they may NOT vote in that Second Primary.

 - Unaffiliated voters may also choose to vote a ballot containing only nonpartisan items, if they are included on a primary ballot.
-Note that this also will lock them out of voting any particular party’s ballot in any Second Primary, but will still allow them to vote a nonpartisan ballot in the rare (almost unheard of) event that there is a Second Primary for nonpartisan offices.
+Note that this also will lock them out of voting any particular party’s ballot in any Second Primary, but will still allow them to vote a nonpartisan ballot in the rare (currently impossible in Alamance County) event that there is a Second Primary for nonpartisan offices.

 - Conversely, if an unaffiliated voter did NOT vote in the original Primary Election, they may choose to vote a ballot in a Second Primary of any party affiliation.